luntergroup/octopus/README.md

 ## Installation

-Octopus can be built and installed on a wide range of operating systems including most Unix based systems (Linux, OS X) and Windows (once MSVC is C++14 feature complete).
+Octopus can be built and installed on most Unix based systems (Linux, OS X).
+Windows has not been tested, but should be compatible.

 #### Conda package